- Type of MS Medications

 Disease-modifying drugs modulate or suppress the immune system in different ways to slow down disease progression and limit disabilities.

-Immunomodulators work by blocking the activity of specific cytokines which promote autoimmune reaction and inflammation in MS. Immunomodulators are used for treating relapsing forms of multiple sclerosis (RRMS and active SPMS), to reduce the frequency of relapses and slow down accumulation of disabilities.
+Immunomodulators work by blocking the activity of specific cytokines which promote autoimmune reactions and inflammation in MS. Immunomodulators are used for treating relapsing forms of multiple sclerosis (RRMS and active SPMS), reducing the frequency of relapses and slowing down the accumulation of disabilities.

-Immunomodulators prescribed for MS may be biologic preparations or synthetic formulations.
+Immunomodulators prescribed for MS may be biological preparations or synthetic formulations.
 Each drug works in a unique way to regulate immune activity.
-All the biologic medications are administered as injections or infusions, while synthetic drugs may be injections or oral formulations.
+All biological medications are administered as injections or infusions, while synthetic drugs may be injections or oral formulations.